Plum Island Range Lights: Getting there

-The United States Fish and Wildlife Service closed Plum Island to public access to "ensure necessary protection of ground nesting migratory birds."
+Upon taking control of the island, the United States Fish and Wildlife Service initially closed Plum Island to public access to "ensure necessary protection of ground nesting migratory birds."
 The island was opened to the public for seasonal day-time use in 2017.
-However, buildings on the island are not generally accessible The life-saving station can be seen at a distance from the Northport-Washington Island ferry.
+The island can be visited by private boat, kayak, or limited ferry from Gills Rock.
+Multiple hiking trails are available, however, buildings on the island are not generally accessible.